-From version 5.8.5, you can directly select one or more files from a directory for backup.
-Although this was possible with earlier versions, some manual adjustment of the required filters was necessary.
-The current version will perform this automatically.
-Clicking the button will open a dialog to select one or more files to be backed up.
-The directory containing these files will be added to the backup task, all subdirectories will be excluded from backup and the required file filters such that only the selected files will be backed up.
+If desired, you can select one or more files from a directory directly for backup.
+Clicking the button will open a dialog to select the files.
+Then the program will automatically make all required settings:

+- The directory containing these files will be added to the backup task. - All subdirectories will be excluded from backup.
+They are not displayed in tree view. - The file filter will be set such that only the selected files will be backed up.
+By clicking the button provided this selection can be changed afterwards.

+The selection of file types will be disabled.